ansible-collections/amazon.aws/docs/community.aws.s3_lifecycle.rst

         status: enabled
         state: present

-    # Configure a lifecycle rule to transition all items with a prefix of /logs/ to glacier on 31 Dec 2020 and then delete on 31 Dec 2030.
     # Note that midnight GMT must be specified.
     # Be sure to quote your date strings
-    - s3_lifecycle:
+    - name: Configure a lifecycle rule to transition all items with a prefix of /logs/ to glacier on 31 Dec 2020 and then delete on 31 Dec 2030. community.aws.s3_lifecycle:
         name: mybucket
         transition_date: "2020-12-30T00:00:00.000Z"
         expiration_date: "2030-12-30T00:00:00.000Z"